matteoparussini/minikube_local/README.md

 To start up minikube, following ForgeRock DevOps advice (chapter 2.1.2 in DevOps Guide Version 5.5),  I've done a simple script, that for linux is looks like this:

-minikube start --memory=8192 --disk-size=30g --vm-driver=virtualbox
-minikube addons enable ingress minikube ssh sudo ip link set docker0 promisc on
+minikube start --memory=8192 --disk-size=30g --vm-driver=virtualbox (double check that your instance really has at list 8 Gb!!! with some version of virtual box this commands doesn't work :( ) minikube addons enable ingress minikube ssh sudo ip link set docker0 promisc on
 //